In validating their preseason billing as title contenders, the Ravens followed a familiar script: a swarming defense and a staggering running attack.

 What they could have done without was the theatrics.

-Pittsburgh Steelers before 69,859 at M&T Bank Stadium yesterday was cluttered with embarrassing penalties and painful injuries.
+The Ravens' 30-13 victory over the Pittsburgh Steelers before 69,859 at M&T Bank Stadium yesterday was cluttered with embarrassing penalties and painful injuries.

 Moments after recording their largest margin of victory in this fierce AFC North rivalry, the Ravens (1-1) could only scratch their heads.
 That is, the ones who waited until the final whistle before ripping off their helmets.